sm86/libra/language/tools/move-cli/README.md

 ```

-## Using the CLI with Libra modules and genesis state
+## Using the CLI with Diem modules and genesis state

 Take a look at `tests/testsuite/liba_smoke/args.txt`.
-This test uses the CLI to run a fairly realistic Libra genesis setup and a few basic transactions.
+This test uses the CLI to run a fairly realistic Diem genesis setup and a few basic transactions.
 Running

 ```
 λ NO_MOVE_CLEAN=1 cargo xtest diem_smoke